Skip to content

 Norway Spruce (Picea abies) is a large evergreen tree commonly found in forests, parks, and holiday decorations.
 It produces pollen and resin that can trigger allergic reactions in some individuals.
 Norway Spruce is also a source of wood, essential oils, and herbal remedies.

-🤔 Why Do I Have an Intolerance to Norway Spruce?
+🤔 Why Do I Have a Sensitivity to Norway Spruce?

 Reactions to Norway Spruce may be caused by pollen exposure, resin contact, or airborne compounds.